 10. Harrison’s Adult Lifetime Coarse 5lb

 Harrison’s Adult Lifetime Coarse is for medium to large parrots.
 It’s certified by the USDA NOP as being organic.
 There are no artificial colors or preservatives and there is no chemical processing involved.
-This formula is recommended for parrots that are healthy that are not molting or breeding.
+This formula is recommended for parrots that are healthy and that are not molting or breeding.
 It’s a premium diet and one of the best carrot pellet choices in the natural category for daily maintenance.

 11. Higgins Intune Natural Food Mix for Parrots

-Higgins Intune is a natural mix for parrot best food options.
+Higgins Intune is a natural mix for parrot’s best food options.
 It is fortified with Omega Fatty Acids, Probiotics that aid digestion, and DHA for enhancing brain health and other vital functions of the parrot’s body.
 This is the best possible mixture of nutritional ingredients without artificial flavors, colors, or preservatives.

-The combination of fruits, nuts, in small amounts gives your parrot a variety of tasty snack treats to eat along with nutritious pellets that ensure he gets nutrition in every nugget.
+The combination of fruits, and nuts, in small amounts gives your parrot a variety of tasty snack treats to eat along with nutritious pellets that ensure he gets nutrition in every nugget.
 The pellets are made in different colors which are interesting and visually appealing for birds.
 This encourages beak play and good exercise that makes him happy and less prone to boredom and feather picking.

 12. Goldenfeast Madagascar Delite